OumarouSoro/Mini_Project/Analysis.md

    ### Strain Typing
 Strain typing refers to the process of characterizing or identifying different strains of a particular organism, such as bacteria, viruses, or fungi.
 It involves analyzing genetic, biochemical, or other specific features to differentiate between various subtypes or variants within a species.
 In microbiology, strain typing is crucial for understanding microbes' diversity and behaviour, especially concerning infectious diseases.
 The aim of this project is to reproduce the strain typing data analysis of _**Eschericia coli**_ genomes.
 The bacteria were isolated from wastewater treatment plants in Taizhou, China.
-The assembled genome files were downloaded from DDBJ/ENA/GenBank under bioproject `(PRJNA433283)`.
+The assembled genome files were downloaded from DDBJ/ENA/GenBank under bioproject `(PRJNA433283)` in `fna format`.
 The analysis was performed using the command line mlst 2.23.0.
   ### Script for moving all fna files from different directories to the same directory
 ```
 #!/bin/bash
 #Script written by Oumarou Soro and Mike Mugo
-#Date: 20 November 2023
+#Date: 18 November 2023
 cd ./
 #Creating a new directory
 mkdir mini_project